What is SMS Verification and Why Do Websites Use It?

 1. Prevent Fake Accounts

-Websites use SMS verification to ensure that each account is tied to a real person.
-Since phone numbers are harder to obtain than email addresses, this reduces spam accounts and bots.
+Websites use SMS verification to ensure each account is tied to a real person.
+Since phone numbers are harder to obtain than email addresses, this reduces spam accounts and bots dramatically.

 2. Account Security